Journalism Degree Program

 - Apply to the program.
 While you are completing your second degree course, you submit your application.
 We have application cycles in the fall, spring, and summer.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you are required to take at least one course on campus.
+As you progress through the program, you choose from courses offered on campus or online all year round, in the fall, spring, or summer.
+You are required to take at least one course on campus.
 Weekend options available.

 - Complete your capstone project.
 You complete a significant journalism project under the direction of a professional in the field.
 You'll conduct a topical investigation and create a portfolio of publishable work that can include short digital media pieces, as well as longer news or magazine articles.

 Affordability is core to our mission.
 Our 2020–21 graduate tuition is $2,900 per course.
 The total tuition cost of earning the degree is approximately $35,000.